Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective: Applications and Comparisons in Computer Science, Probability Theory and Physics

 it follows that

 Similarly, for

 it follows that

-Thus, we can conclude that in the matrix multiplication corresponding to each pass of Merge Sort, the index positions undergoing transposition for each transposition matrix operation are disjoint.
-This indicates that \BF{the matrix multiplication corresponding to each pass satisfies the commutative law}.
+Thus, we can conclude that in the matrix multiplication corresponding to each pass of merge sort, the index ranges modified by different transposition matrices in the same pass are pairwise disjoint.
+This indicates that \textit{the disjoint matrix multiplication corresponding to each pass satisfies the commutative law}.
 The corresponding practical operation is that one may choose to merge positions 1 and 2 first and positions 7 and 8 last, or alternatively merge positions 7 and 8 first and positions 1 and 2 last.

 Then, we can leverage the commutative law to add parentheses to the matrix multiplication expression